Synchronous Team Semantics for Temporal Logics: Extensions of TeamLTL

 For $P=\{p_1,\dots, p_n\}$, consider the tra\-ces starting from the root $r$ of the Kripke structure $\kripke_P$ depicted in Figure~\ref{fig:kripke-tmca-tmcs-negation} using proposition symbols $p_1,\dots, p_n,\overline{p_1},\dots, \overline{p_n}$.
 Each trace in the model corresponds to a propositional assignment on $P$.
-For $\varphi \in \PL{(\sim)}$, let $\varphi^*$ denote the $\LTL(\sim)$-formula obtained by simultaneously replacing each (non-ne\-gated) variable $p_i$ by $\F p_i$ and each negated variable $\lnot p_i$ by $\F\overline{p_i}$.
+For $\varphi \in \PL{(\sim)}$, let $\varphi^*$ denote the $\TeamLTL(\sim)$-formula obtained by simultaneously replacing each (non-ne\-gated) variable $p_i$ by $\F p_i$ and each negated variable $\lnot p_i$ by $\F\overline{p_i}$.
 Let $P$ denote the set of variables that occur in $\varphi$.
 Recall that we defined $\top\coloneqq (p \lor \neg p)$ and $\bot\coloneqq p \land \neg p$, then $T(\kripke_P)\models \bigl(\top \lor ((\sim\!\!\bot) \land \varphi^*)\bigr)$ \emph{if and only if} $T' \models \varphi^*$ for some non-empty $T'\subseteq T(\kripke_P)$.
 It is easy to check that $T'\models\varphi^*$ \emph{if and only if} the propositional team corresponding to $T'$ satisfies $\varphi$ and thus the above holds if and only if $\varphi$ is satisfiable. \end{proof}

-In the following, problems of the form $\TSAT(\LTL(\dep))$, etc., refer to \LTL-formulae with dependence atoms $\dep$.
-The following proposition follows from the corresponding result for classical \LTL using downward closure and the fact that on singleton teams dependence atoms are trivially fulfilled. \begin{proposition} $\TSAT(\LTL)$ and $\TSAT(\LTL(\dep))$ are $\PSPACE$-complete w.r.t.\ $\leqpm$-reductions. \end{proposition}
+In the following, problems of the form $\TSAT(\TeamLTL(\dep))$, etc., refer to the corresponding problem for the extension of $\TeamLTL$ with dependence atoms.
+The following proposition follows from the corresponding result for classical \LTL using downward closure and the fact that on singleton teams dependence atoms are trivially fulfilled. \begin{proposition} $\TSAT(\TeamLTL(\dep))$ is $\PSPACE$-complete w.r.t.\ $\leqpm$-reductions. \end{proposition}

 The following result from Virtema talks about the validity problem of propositional team logic. \begin{proposition}[\cite{DBLP:journals/iandc/Virtema17}] Validity of propositional logic with dependence atoms is $\NEXPTIME$-complete w.r.t.\ $\leqpm$-reductions. \end{proposition}